lmc2179/lmc2179.github.io/drafts/decisions.md

 Note that in the above example we calculate the out-of-sample confusion matrix `cm`, and estimate the average out-of-sample payoff as `np.sum(cm * payoff) / np.sum(cm)`.
 We could also use this as a metric for model selection, letting us directly select the model that makes the best decisions on average.

-# Where do the numbers in the payoff matrix come from
+# Where do the numbers in the payoff matrix come from?
+What if I don't know the

 These are decisions about your priorities, they don't come from the data set

-Maybe in some cases you can determine them experimentally or observationally using a causal analysis
+Maybe in some cases you can determine them experimentally

+Or maybe you could build a heterogeneous treatment effect model to estimate the likely outcomes of treating an individual

 # When _is_ the optimal threshold $y_* = \frac{1}{2}?$